ScaCap/action-ktlint/README.md

 ### `relative`

 Optional.
-Print files relative to the working directory [`true`/`false`] The default value is false.
+Print files relative to the working directory [`true`/`false`] The default value is true.

 ### `android`